Alto Lindoso Dam

-Alto Lindoso Dam (Barragem do Alto Lindoso) is a concrete double curvature arch dam on the Lima River.
-It is located in the municipality Ponte da Barca, in Viana do Castelo District, Portugal.
+Alto Lindoso Dam (Barragem do Alto Lindoso) is a concrete double curvature arch dam on the Lima River in Ponte da Barca, Viana do Castelo District, Portugal.
 The dam lies in Peneda-Gerês National Park close to the border with Spain.
 The reservoir created by the dam is known as Alto Lindoso reservoir or Lindoso reservoir.

 History

 Construction of the dam began in 1983.
 On 15 August 1991 the land behind the dam lying in Spain was compulsorily acquired by Portuguese company EDP (Electricidade de Portugal), based on an old deal between dictators General Franco of Spain and António de Oliveira Salazar of Portugal.
 Residents of the five villages which were going to be drowned by the dam, Aceredo, Buscalque, O Bao, A Reloeira and Lantemil, supported by left-leaning political parties, immediately began protests against the building of the dam, including a ten-day hunger strike.
 In the end, with no option but to move, the residents of Aceredo (a town with 70 houses and 120 citizens) relocated bodies from their cemetery, and a historic church was moved to a different town.
 Some moved to nearby villages, others far away.

 The dam was completed in 1992 and drowned the five villages.
 It is owned by Companhia Portuguesa de Produção de Electricidade (CPPE).
 The dam is used for power production.